Fourier--Mukai partners and generalized Kummer structures on generalized Kummer surfaces of order $3$: Introduction

 An (algebraic and complex) generalized Kummer surface $X=\Km_{3}(A)$ of order $3$ is a K3 surface which is the minimal resolution of the quotient $A/G_{A}$ of an abelian surface $A$ by an order $3$ symplectic automorphism group $G_{A}$.
 In \cite{RS,KRS,Roulleau} we study when there exists another Abelian surface $B$ and order $3$ automorphism group $G_{B}$ such that $(B,G_{B})$ is not isomorphic to $(A,G_{A})$ but the generalized Kummer surfaces $\Km_{3}(A)$ and $\Km_{3}(B)$ are.
 That question is a natural extension to generalized Kummer surfaces of a problem of Shioda on classical Kummer surfaces.

 Recall that the quotient surface $A/G_{A}$ has $9$ cups singularities, each of these being resolved by two $\cu$-curves on $X$.
 For a very general abelian surface $A$, the K3 surface $X$ has Picard number $19$.
+In the present paper, we will always suppose that the surface $X$ has Picard number $19$.
 The positive generator $L_{X}$ of the orthogonal complement in the Néron-Severi group $\NS(X)$ of the $18$ exceptional curves of the resolution $X\to A/G_{A}$ satisfies $L_{X}^{2}=0$ or $2\mod6$.

 Let us also recall that for an abelian surface (respectively a K3 surface) $Y$, a Fourier-Mukai partner of $Y$ is an abelian surface (respectively K3 surface) $Y'$ such that there is an isomorphism of Hodge structures